espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Spring from the Shadows.md

 # Spring from the Shadows
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You leap from hiding and assail your target.
-You Stride up to your Speed, but you must end your movement next to an enemy you're [[Hidden]] from or [[Undetected]] by.
+You Stride up to your Speed, but you must end your movement next to an enemy you're [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] from or [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Undetected]] by.
 You then Strike that enemy; you remain hidden from or undetected by that creature until after you Strike.
 You can use Spring from the Shadows while Burrowing, Climbing, Flying, or Swimming instead of Striding if you have the corresponding movement type.